 Some states expand on this requirement, saying the certificate must use PKI technology and be X.509 compliant.
 This is too vague, however, as the X.509 format encompasses many types of digital certificates, including SSL/TLS certificates for websites and code signing certificates.
 If you’re looking for the right certificate for your online notary application, SSL.com’s Business Identity Certificates are a great option.

-SSL.com’s Business Identity Certificates are delivered on a FIPS 140.2 validated YubiKey USB token.
+SSL.com’s Business Identity Certificates may be delivered or installed on a FIPS 140.2 validated YubiKey USB token.
 This token can be used for secure document signing in Adobe PDFs and Microsoft Office documents.
 A digital signature provides proof that the signer of an electronic document is who they claim to be, and demonstrates that the information in the document has not been altered since it was signed.

 Digitally-signed documents also ensure legal non-repudiation.
 If a person digitally signs a document with their private document signing key, it is difficult for them to deny that they signed it.
 As a publicly trusted certificate authority and member of the Adobe Approved Trust List (AATL), SSL.com’s Business Identity certificates are trusted worldwide for signing virtual documents, including Adobe PDF and Microsoft Office.
 This means that both Acrobat and Microsoft view our PDF signatures as valid and your customers will not see error messages about your signature in these applications.